GullikX/gullik-music-sources/README.md

 ## License

-This work is licensed under CC BY-SA 4.0.
+All content in this git repository is licensed under CC BY-SA 4.0.
 To view a copy of this license, check LICENSE.md or visit https://creativecommons.org/licenses/by-sa/4.0